chunleige/chunleige.github.io/_pages/about.md

 ### News

+- **10/2025:** Reviewed paper on the Journal, Communications in Statistics - Simulation and Computation
 - **07/2025:** Presented at Maud Menten Institute HQP Summit at the University of Alberta in Edmonton, Alberta
 - **06/2025:** Presented at WNAR conference at Whistler, BC
 - **05/2025:** Presented at SSC conference at the University of Saskatchewan in Saskatoon, Saskatchewan